 Logging

-You can also elect to stream logs to an external logging system.
+You can also stream logs to an external logging system for centralized analysis.

 Log retention

-Logs and step results are retained for 14 days and are purged thereafter.
+Logs and step results are retained for 14 days before automatic deletion.

 Disabling logs and step results